timothyclifford/planet-earth/README.md

 ## Events

 - [Hopin](https://www.hopin.to/) is the first all-in-one live online events platform where attendees can learn, interact, and connect with people from anywhere in the world
+- Not so much a website but the [Spring One Platform tech conference swag policy](https://springoneplatform.io/2019/swagless) is an amazing example of a sustainable approach to this historically unsustainable topic

 ## Finance & investing